Digital Citizenship Plan

-- have the opportunity to explore applications that best suit their individual learning styles
+- Ensuring that students have the opportunity to explore applications that best suit their individual learning styles

-- are educated regarding the appropriateness of educational technologies (i.e. When is a particular educational technology the right tool?
+- Ensuring that students are educated regarding the appropriateness of educational technologies (i.e. When is a particular educational technology the right tool?
 When is better not to use educational technology?)

-- (and staff) are aware of and closely follow Canadian copyright laws
+- Ensuring that students and staff are aware of and closely follow Canadian copyright laws

 Staff professional development outcomes include ensuring that teachers are aware of:

 - The potential impact and integration of educational technologies on student learning

 - Professional development resources/sessions relating to digital citizenship and enhancing learning through educational and adaptive technologies